Topological field theory on r-spin surfaces and the Arf invariant: Introduction

 In \cite{Novak:2015phd} a combinatorial description of $r$-spin surfaces is given based on the choice of a triangulation.
 For our applications, triangulations are cumbersome due to the large number of triangles required even for simple surfaces.
 We give a more convenient combinatorial model based on decompositions into polygons called PLCW-decompositions \cite{Kirillov:2012pl} (see Section~\ref{sec:PLCW-dec}).
 For example, this allows one to describe a genus $g$-surface with $b$ boundary components with $g+b \ge 1$ in terms of a single $(4g+3b)$-gon with appropriately identified edges.

-We consider $r$-spin surfaces whose boundary components are parametrised by annuli with $r$-spin structure.
-The $r$-spin structures on these annuli are in bijection with $\Zb_r$.
 The combinatorial representation of an $r$-spin structure on a surface $\Sigma$ is in terms of a marked PLCW-decomposition, that is: \begin{itemize} \item a PLCW decomposition of $\Sigma$ such that each boundary component contains a single edge and a single vertex, \item a choice of a marked edge for each face (before identification of the edges), \item an orientation of each edge, \item an edge index $s_e \in \Zb_r$ for each edge $e$, \end{itemize} and where the edge indices need to satisfy a consistency condition around each vertex, see Section~\ref{sec:combsub}.
 To obtain an $r$-spin structure from the above data, one endows each face with its unique (up to isomorphism) $r$-spin structure and then uses the edge indices to define transition functions between the faces.
 Finally, one extends the $r$-spin structure to the vertices, which is possible due to the above consistency condition.
 Different sets of combinatorial data can describe isomorphic $r$-spin structures on a given surface, and we give an equivalence relation which precisely encodes that redundancy (Theorem~\ref{thm:rscomb}).

-The $r$-spin surfaces with parametrised boundary form a symmetric monoidal category $\Bord{r}$, whose objects are ``circles with $r$-spin structures'', which we describe as finite lists of elements of $\Zb_r$, and which dictate the restriction of the $r$-spin structure of a bordism to the in- and outgoing boundary components.